jojotorro/seat-a-roo/README.md

 # seat-a-roo

-Simple seating page for work experience.
+Simple desk booking app for employees at J.P.Morgan.

 ## Built with